Windows Ottawa come in a number of different frame and glazing types. Each bringing their own pros and cons.

-By combining an energy-efficient frame choice with a glazing type tailored to your climate and application, you can customize each of your home's windows to accommodate your needs and budget the best.
+By combining an energy-efficient windows choice with a glazing type tailored to your climate and application, you can customize each of your home's windows to accommodate your needs and budget the best.

 WINDOW FRAME VARIETIES